ellcom/InterfaceBuilderLab/Interface Builder.md

-Test to make sure that the project Works in Landscape and Portrait, and respect the safe area.
+Test to make sure that the project works in landscape and portrait, and respects the Safe Area.

 ### Intrinsic Size

-Sometimes the size of views isn't always known before runtime, for example, when downloading information from the internet or localised strings.
+Sometimes the size of Views isn't always known before runtime, for example, when downloading information from the internet or localised strings.

 This can be achieved using *Intrinsic Content Size*, the intrinsic content size is dynamic and will be calculated at runtime; this is an *implicit* constraint verses the *explicit* constraints described above.